MTR: Metro Cammell EMU (DC)

 Known as M-trains, these are the oldest model of train in operation.
 M-Trains can be divided into different "stocks".
 The M-stock (or "CM-stock") of M-Train are the oldest trains on the MTR, built originally by Metro-Cammell (now Alstom) and refurbished by United Goninan.
 The M-train uses sliding doors, unlike K-stocks and Grupo CAF Trains which use plug doors.
 They are in service on Kwun Tong line, Tsuen Wan line, Island line and Tseung Kwan O line.

 The Disneyland Resort line uses driverless M-trains with their appearance overhauled to suit the atmosphere and theme of the line.
 Windows on each carriage and the handrails inside are made into the shape of Mickey Mouse's head, and there are bronze-made Disney characters decorating the interior of the carriages.

+All 93 sets of the M-trains will be retired from service by 2030, and be replaced by the Q-Trains.

 Adtranz-CAF EMU

 The Tung Chung line and the Airport Express use CAF Trains tailored to their respective lines.
 Initially run in seven-car formations, they have now been lengthened to eight cars.
 These two variations are built jointly by Adtranz (now Bombardier Transportation) and Grupo CAF (CAF) between 1994 and 1997.
 Since 2006, K-stock has also been used on the Tung Chung line.